Our real estate commission calculator helps you estimate the total amount you'll pay in realtor fees when selling your home.

 Quick definitions: Real estate commission calculator terms to know 👇

-- Target sale price: Your estimated or desired final sale price for your home.
+- Estimated home value: Your estimated or desired final sale price for your home.
 Your real estate agent can prepare a comparative market analysis (CMA) to help you develop a realistic target final selling price.

 How do real estate agent commissions work?